mmoroney01/mortgagehippo_code_challenge/README.md

   }
 }

-in the body of POST /coins.
+in the body of the coin route.

-<h3>Creating a Transaction</h3>
+<h3>Using Transactions</h3>

-To create a transaction, put a json transaction object like
+To to use transaction routes, put json transaction objects like

 {
   "transaction":{